desteves/aws-oidc-typescript/README.md

-# aws-oidc-typescript
+# aws-oidc-typescript Pulumi template

-Last update: February 2024

-A Pulumi template to quickly create AWS resources for AWS OIDC in a new Pulumi Cloud ESC Environment
+A Pulumi template to quickly create AWS OIDC resources + configure a Pulumi Cloud ESC Environment with such.

+*Last update: February 2024*

-The template lives in the `infra/` subfolder
+- The template lives in the `infra/` subfolder.
+- To test the template clone the `test/` subfolder.

+## Thumbprint OIDC finder

 To get your thumbprint quickly, run: